-Genres & Classes on offer
+Classes & Genres on offer

-Tap dance is a form of dance characterized by using the sounds of tap shoes striking the floor as a form of percussion.
+Tap dance is a form of dance characterised by using the sounds of tap shoes striking the floor as a form of percussion.
 Two major variations on tap dance exist: rhythm (jazz) tap and Broadway tap.
 Broadway tap focuses on dance; it is widely performed in musical theatre.
 Rhythm tap focuses on musicality and close to the floor footwork improving speed tapping.
-The ISTD have incorporated all of this into their tap syllabi extensively looking after the tap dancers development.
+The ISTD have incorporated all of this into their tap syllabus extensively looking after the tap dancers development.

 Acrobatics is the performance of extraordinary feats of balance, agility, and motor coordination.
 It can be found in many of the performing arts as well as in many sporting events, and martial arts.
 Acrobatics is most often associated with activities that make extensive use of gymnastic elements.
-We work on flexibilty, developing useful 'tricks' that can be utilised within performances and also develop double/team work.
+We work on flexibility, developing useful 'tricks' that can be utilised within performances and also develop double/team work.

 Body conditioning Even the best sense of rhythm, the most careful technical training, and the most astute dance intuition aren’t enough to make a dancer truly excel; you also need focused strength, balance, and flexibility to execute the movements with power and grace.
-Body Conditioning improves your technique and performance in all dance forms by strengthening the body’s core (abdominal and back muscles) while improving coordination, balance, and alignment and optimizing flexibility.
+Body Conditioning improves your technique and performance in all dance forms by strengthening the body’s core (abdominal and back muscles) while improving coordination, balance, and alignment and optimising flexibility.
 The result is more lift without tension, deeper pliés, higher jumps with less effort, tighter turns, and improved extension and turnout.